Wolfeek/english-for-designers/01-one-word/revision.md

 ### Thesis Statement

-The unjustified reactions and misunderstandings surrounding ADHD create an atmosphere of stigma, making individuals with ADHD feel like they have to defend themselves and battle against misconceptions.
+The unjustified reactions and misunderstandings surrounding **“<ins>ADHD</ins>”** create an atmosphere of stigma, making individuals with ADHD feel like they have to defend themselves and battle against misconceptions.

 ### The Whys